Entries by Andy Biancotti

 • — Menor uso de aire comprimido:

-Como filtran mejor el polvo, estos filtros de pliegue se limpian más fácil, se necesita menos aire comprimido durante el ciclo de limpieza.
+Como filtran mejor el polvo, estos filtros plisados se limpian más fácil, se necesita menos aire comprimido durante el ciclo de limpieza.

 • — Mayor duración: